Aaliyah1699/Portfolio/README.md

 # 🌟 Aaliyah Montgomery Portfolio

-Hi, I’m **Aaliyah Montgomery** — a **Data Analyst & Software Developer** with 4+ years of hands-on experience turning ideas into real-world solutions.
+Hello, I’m **Aaliyah Montgomery**, a **Data Analyst & Software Developer** with 4+ years of hands-on experience turning ideas into real-world solutions.
 From building full-stack applications to cleaning and analyzing complex datasets, I bring both the creative and technical sides together.

 ---